Fulbright University Vietnam: Controversies

-The Bob Kerrey Controversy
+Bob Kerrey

-In May 2016 during his visit to Vietnam, then Secretary of State John Kerry announced that the Americans had appointed Bob Kerrey to be chairman of the Board of Trustees of Fulbright University Vietnam.
-This gave rise to controversy.
-In 2001 an in-depth investigation by The New York Times and CBS News had revealed that on 25 February 1969 Bob Kerrey had commanded a Navy SEALS unit that massacred 21 civilians in Thạnh Phong village in the Vietnam War.
+In May 2016, then-Secretary of State John Kerry announced that Bob Kerrey, a former U.S. senator and Nebraska governor, had been appointed as chairman of FUV's Board of Trustees.
+The appointment prompted widespread controversy.
+A 2001 investigation by The New York Times and CBS News had revealed that in 1969, Kerrey commanded a Navy SEALs unit responsible for the massacre of 21 civilians in Thạnh Phong village during the Vietnam War.

-Among the prominent Vietnamese critics of the appointment of Kerrey were Tôn Nữ Thị Ninh, a former ambassador to the European Union, and Nguyễn Thanh Việt, an award-winning Vietnamese-American writer.
-The most high-ranking Vietnamese official to publicly support Kerrey's appointment was Đinh La Thăng, who at the time was Communist Party Secretary of Hồ Chí Minh City and a member of the Politburo.
+Prominent Vietnamese critics of the appointment included Tôn Nữ Thị Ninh, a former ambassador to the European Union, and Nguyễn Thanh Việt, an award-winning Vietnamese-American author.
+The most senior Vietnamese official to publicly support the appointment was Đinh La Thăng, then Communist Party Secretary of Ho Chi Minh City and a member of the Politburo.

-In May 2018, H. Kim Bottomly, former president of Wellesley College, was appointed as the chair of the board of the trustees.
-In June 2019, Dr. Bottomly stepped down amidst a Board reorganization that gave TUIV, chaired by Mr. Thomas Vallely, oversight responsibility for the university.
+In May 2018, H. Kim Bottomly, former president of Wellesley College, was appointed as the new chair of the Board of Trustees.
+In June 2019, Bottomly stepped down amid a Board reorganization that restored oversight responsibility to TUIV, chaired by Thomas Vallely.